Songwriter Interview – Ian Sherwood… talking about his ideal songwriting process, how to write better songs and his best advice for new songwriters

 Ian, can you describe your songwriting process?

 The way I love to write, my ideal process, is to have a moment of inspiration and go for a walk.
 Moving gets my creativity flowing.
 It might be thirty minutes or two hours, but when I get back I have most of the lyrics and a melody.
-Then I figure out the chords I want on guitar or piano.
+Then I figure out the chords with a guitar or piano.

 So you can write a song in a few hours?